deya-eldeen/blog/_posts/post/2022-02-23-easily-tiling-images-in-interface-builder-without-code.md

   - "Xcode"
 ---

-Tiling images directly within Interface Builder, without writing a single line of code, can save time and simplify your UI design process.
-This post will guide you through the steps and provide additional tips to enhance your tiling experience.
+Tiling images directly within Interface Builder, without writing code, can save time and simplify your UI design process.
+This post will guide you through the steps and provide additional tips to enhance your image tiling experience.

 <!--more-->